 Director: John Woo | Stars: Tony Chiu-Wai Leung, Takeshi Kaneshiro, Fengyi Zhang, Chen Chang

 The first chapter of a two-part story centered on a battle fought in China’s Three Kingdoms period (220-280 A.D.).

-So what is it exactly that differentiates the good humorous shows among the great?
-Might it be their ability to tolerate, the way their sense of humor penetrates up on you or brings you by amazement?
-Maybe it's a awesome screenplay, perfect moment or one-liners that hit the mark every time?
-Whatever it is, awesome humor movies leave a long lasting impression and have an ability to engage us.
+So what is it exactly that separates the excellent comedy shows of your great?
+Would it be their ability to endure, the way that their sense of humor penetrates up on you or goes by amazement?
+It could be a great story, perfect timing or one-liners that hit the point each time?
+Whatever it is, outstanding humorous shows keep a long lasting appearance and have an proficiency to engage us.